-We’ve rounded up some of the 20 most surprising meeting statistics to help you better plan your sales meetings and have more successful results from your customer conversations.
+We’ve rounded up some of the 20 most surprising meeting statistics to help you better plan a sales meeting and have more successful results from your customer conversations.

 Here we go!

 1. The average Business Development Rep performs 94.4 activities a day, which lead to 23.1 appointments (meetings or calls).
 (Source)